zipper

 zip -er /Volumes/Destin/Inner1.zip ./ -x "*.DS_Store"

 That's as simple as I can make it.
-It takes all of the contents of Inner1 and ZIPs them into a file called Inner1.zip right on the root-folder of Destin.
+It takes all of the contents of Inner1 and ZIPs them into a file called Inner1.zip, in a location of your choice.

 You will be asked for a password.
 (You could use the same one as for the associated Sparse Bundle.)